KenstateAllied/hustle/README.md

 # website-freelance-marketplace
-A simple project of a website of freelance marketplace using HTML, CSS, bootstrap, php and Mysql.
+A simple project of a website of Remote Projects using HTML, CSS, bootstrap, php and Mysql.

 Tutorial to use this as project.